Lata Mangeshkar: 1970s

 In 1972, Meena Kumari's last film, Pakeezah, was released.
 It featured popular songs including "Chalte Chalte" and "Inhi Logon Ne", sung by Mangeshkar, and composed by Ghulam Mohammed.
-She recorded many popular songs for S. D. Burman's last films, including "Rangeela Re" from Prem Pujari (1970), "Khilte Hain Gul Yahaan" from Sharmeelee (1971) and "Piya Bina" from Abhimaan (1973) (Note: Abhimaan was directed by Hrishikesh Mukherjee who always lavished praise on Lata Mangeshkar's work.
-Her timeless contributions for Abhimaan included other classicals also like Ab Toh Hai Tumse and Nadiya Kinare.
-Lata never charged a single penny for her work in Mukherjee's films.
+She recorded many popular songs for S. D. Burman's last films, including "Rangeela Re" from Prem Pujari (1970), "Khilte Hain Gul Yahaan" from Sharmeelee (1971) and "Piya Bina" from Abhimaan (1973) (Note: Abhimaan was directed by Hrishikesh Mukherjee, who always lavished praise on Mangeshkar's work.
+Her timeless contributions for Abhimaan included other classicals like Ab Toh Hai Tumse and Nadiya Kinare.
+Mangeshkar never charged anything for her work in Mukherjee's films.
 When asked about the fee, she would reply, Dada, aapse kya paisa lena?
-[O! my big brother.
-How may I take money from you!!]) and for Madan Mohan's last films, including Dastak (1970), Heer Raanjha (1970), Dil Ki Rahen (1973), Hindustan Ki Kasam (1973), Hanste Zakhm (1973), Mausam (1975) and Laila Majnu (1976).
+(O! my big brother.
+How may I take money from you!!)) and for Madan Mohan's last films, including Dastak (1970), Heer Raanjha (1970), Dil Ki Rahen (1973), Hindustan Ki Kasam (1973), Hanste Zakhm (1973), Mausam (1975) and Laila Majnu (1976).

 Many of her notable songs in the 1970s were composed by Laxmikant–Pyarelal and Rahul Dev Burman.
 Many of her songs composed by Laxmikant-Pyarelal in the 1970s were written by the lyricist Anand Bakshi.
 She also recorded many hit songs with Rahul Dev Burman in the films Amar Prem (1972), Caravan (1971), Kati Patang (1971), and Aandhi (1975).
 The two are noted for their songs with the lyricists Majrooh Sultanpuri, Anand Bakshi, and Gulzar.

 In 1973, she won the National Film Award for Best Female Playback Singer for the song "Beeti Na Bitai" from the film Parichay, composed by R. D. Burman, and written by Gulzar.
 In 1974, she sang her only Malayalam song "Kadali Chenkadali" for the film Nellu, composed by Salil Chowdhury, and written by Vayalar Ramavarma.
 In 1975, she again won the National Award, this time for the song "Roothe Roothe Piya" from the film Kora Kagaz, composed by Kalyanji Anandji.